Thousands of Resources. Ready to help.

 Small Business Support

 MEDC is committed to supporting the success of the small businesses that make up the backbone of the state’s economy.
-Earlier this year, MEDC announced a new Small Business Services and Business Solutions team as part of a heightened focus on supporting small businesses in Michigan.
-This team was created to play a vital role in helping existing small and microbusinesses grow in the state, while improving economic prosperity for all Michiganders through greater opportunities for small business ownership and access to capital.
+MEDC’s Small Business Services and Business Solutions helps small businesses in Michigan by playing a vital role in supporting growth in the state, while improving economic prosperity for all Michiganders through greater opportunities for small business ownership and access to capital.

 “Every day is a day to celebrate and patronize Michigan’s homegrown businesses.
 No business is small to those who are putting it all on the line, and so we remain focused on creating pathways and opportunities for our entrepreneurs to realize their vision,” MEDC CEO Quentin L. Messer, Jr. said.